bscotch/stitch/packages/vscode/README.md

 ## 💡 Features

+- `Stitch: Open in GameMaker` command available via the palette while editing `.yyp`, `.yy`, or `.gml` files, and via the file explorer context menu for the same file types.
+This command opens the project in the GameMaker IDE version last used by the same project, automatically installing that IDE version if necessary.
 - GML syntax highlighting
 - Autocomplete for built-in GameMaker functions and constants
 - Editor support for a project's global symbols (macros, script functions, script enums, and globalvars)